Shiro Sokabe: Honomu

 Sokabe arrived in Hawaii in March of 1894 and started the Hilo Coast United Church of Christ.
 He was surprised by the harsh treatment of Japanese immigrant workers at the sugar plantations.
 He returned to Japan in 1896 to marry Shika Nakagawa and bring her back to Hawaii.
 They left her son in Japan to finish school, and he joined them in Hawaii in 1906.
 In 1897, Sokabe founded the Honomu Gijuku, a Japanese-language boarding school.
 It was also known as the Honomu Christian Boarding School.
 At its peak, the school had 150 students, and served 1,500 students over its lifetime.
 It was also a shelter for abused women, runaways, and the homeless.
 The campus expanded once in 1900, and again in 1908.
-After Shika passed away in 1920, Sokabe held a fundraising drive to build a new chapel in her memory, but was not successful, falling $3000 short.
+After Shika died in 1920, Sokabe held a fundraising drive to build a new chapel in her memory, but was not successful, falling $3000 short.

 Sokabe was open-minded about the texts he would quote while preaching and the places he would take students to while teaching.
 While he preached the Christian faith, his foremost concern was for people of all denominations and religions.
 He helped to build a Soto Buddhist temple.

 Sokabe retired in 1942, and died on July 3, 1949.
 He wanted everything that he had written destroyed upon his death.
 Throughout his life, Sokabe was called the "Samurai Missionary", and continues to be remembered as such after his death.